 As Hippocrates said some 2500 years ago, “It is more important to know what kind of person has a disease than to know what kind of disease a person has.”

-Conventional medical practice at the community level and prevailing pharmaceutical industry dogma have shackled the consciousness of health care consumers to accept a rather narrow view of disease conditions.
-In all cases, these conditions are actually being promoted by poor lifestyle choices and the ubiquitous environmental toxicities which prevail.
+Conventional medical practice at the community level and prevailing pharmaceutical industry dogma have shackled the consciousness of health care providers and health care consumers to accept a rather narrow view of disease conditions.
+In all cases, these conditions are actually being promoted by poor lifestyle choices and the ubiquitous environmental toxicities which prevail today.

 Disease should be viewed as the beginning of the healing process.